CodeYourFuture/immersive-go-course/batch-processing/README.md

 # Batch Processing

-In this project, you'll build a simple image processing pipeline: reading from a CSV file, downloading an image, processing it, and uploading it to cloud storage.
+In this project, you'll build a simple image processing pipeline: reading a list of image URLs from a CSV file, downloading each image, processing it, and uploading it to cloud storage.

 > ⚠️ This project requires you to have access to an Amazon AWS account, with permissions to configure IAM and S3.
 Ask on CYF Slack for help with that.